knola/web/content/microdemocracy.md

  </tr>
 </table>

 In some of these areas, the systems are similar if you compare legislators to participants.
-For instance, legislators are more research-based, particularly thanks to the Congressional Research Service.
-Also legislative bills are designed iteratively, particularly via the committee process.
+For instance, legislators are more research-based, particularly thanks to the [Congressional Research Service](https://en.wikipedia.org/wiki/Congressional_Research_Service).
+Also legislative bills are designed iteratively, via the committee process.